Guillermo Nakar: Capture and execution

 Nakar was captured by the Japanese at his hideout in Sitio Minuri in Jones, Isabela, on September 29, 1942, after being betrayed.
 This followed threats by the Japanese to massacre the area's residents.
 He was taken to the main Japanese garrison in Manila at Fort Santiago and was tortured there for several months in an effort to convince him to change his allegiance to Japan.
 Surviving inmates testified that he continued to defy the Japanese before his execution on October 2, 1943 at the Manila North Cemetery.

 Douglas MacArthur considered his capture as "the first serious blow to the coordinated command" of the guerrilla movement in Northern Luzon.

+Other accounts place his execution among a group of American and Filipino guerrilla commanders taken from Bilibid Prison to the Chinese Cemetery in Manila in October 1943.
+Chris Schaefer, in Bataan Diary, places the executions on October 8, based principally on the postwar affidavits of cemetery caretaker Ignacio Santos and former Japanese-American interpreter Richard W. Sakakida, together with accounts of the prisoners' removal from Bilibid.
+Schaefer acknowledged that the eyewitness accounts were brief and contradictory and that the bodies were never recovered.
+U.S. Army investigators likewise could not establish the precise dates of death.
+The Army Graves Registration Service subsequently designated November 1, 1943, as the official date of death as recorded by American Battle Monument Commission (ABMC).

 Legacy

 After the war, Nakar was posthumously awarded the Distinguished Conduct Star by the Philippine Army, with his widow receiving it on his behalf in 1946.

 The headquarters of the Southern Luzon Command of the Armed Forces of the Philippines located in Lucena was renamed in his honor in 1978.

 The municipality of General Nakar, Quezon was created and named in his honor in 1949.
 It includes Nakar's home village of Anoling and other villages carved out from its parent town of Infanta.
 The Alumni Hall of the Philippine Military Academy is also named after him.